2024 Southeast Asia heat wave: Thailand

+The highest temperature recorded by the Thai Meteorological Department during April was 44.2 C in Lampang province.

 Vietnam

 The northwestern region of Điện Biên and Sơn La, in areas from Nghệ An to Quảng Ngãi, experienced high temperatures from 39 C to 40 C. Most of southern Vietnam, including Ho Chi Minh City, endured the longest heat wave in 30 years.
 Farmers in the Mekong Delta faced decreased crop yields.
 In the province of Đồng Nai, mass fish deaths blanketed the entire view of a 300-hectare reservoir due to dwindling water levels caused by the heat wave.
 Several provinces have been declared in a state of emergency due to the water crisis, land subsidence, and erosion.